Exploring High Priestess Tarot Card Meanings and Symbolism

 Key Words for the Priestess Tarot Card Meanings

 When we pull the High Priestess card for ourselves or for a querent, it is an indication that we are in communication with the unseen forces.
 We must realize these unseen forces are greater than ourselves, and our ability to access this energy is a great responsibility.
 We must understand that we are all psychic, just as the Priestess.

 As you may have guessed, the Priestess Tarot card meanings are not straight-forward.
-As she is somewhat of a mystery herself, she requires all those who come to her to be worthy of her meaning, and earn the honor of understanding her.
+As she is somewhat of a mystery herself, she requires all those who come to her to be worthy of her meaning and earn the honor of understanding her.
 Trust that when you pull the High Priestess card there are undercurrents working within you that will blossom into intense and beautiful experiences.
 All that is requested of you to experience this blossoming is an awareness of and respect for the higher forces at work in the universe and within you.

 Key Symbols Relative to the Priestess Tarot Card Meanings:

-This section focuses in on a few select symbols that can help us further define the Priestess Tarot card meanings.
+This section focuses on a few select symbols that can help us further define the Priestess Tarot card meanings.

 Cross: The ancient Greeks created this symbol with all legs of equal length and size.
 One of the simplest symbols, and used since ancient times, it represents several things to different cultures.
-In ancient Greece it is an emblem of the four elements.
+In ancient Greece, it is an emblem of the four elements.
 In the ancient Middle East, the symbol represents the four directions (north, south, east, west) and the four winds.
 Even the ancient Aztecs used this symbol to represent the meeting place of god (at the cross-section).
 The High Priestess bares this symbol at her heart – meaning that at the heart of her very being she is intimate with the ways of nature, knowledge, and God.
 The unfolding mystery of life is the core of her knowledge.

-Moon: The moon lays at her feet – her foundation is the fluxtuating night emblem that symbolizes motion, illumination, fertility, and even lunacy.
-Many decks even depict the moon illustrated upon the Priestess forehead.
-At her head and at her feet are the attributes of the moon – her thoughts are illuminated by the secret power of the moon, and her her path is guided by the pull of the moon.
+Moon: The moon lays at her feet – her foundation is the fluctuating night emblem that symbolizes motion, illumination, fertility, and even lunacy.
+Many decks even depict the moon illustrated upon the Priestess’s forehead.
+At her head and at her feet are the attributes of the moon – her thoughts are illuminated by the secret power of the moon, and her path is guided by the pull of the moon.
 The moon is all about intuition, psychic force, unseen energy.
 When we have hunches, ideas, or impressions that “come from nowhere” this is “moon power” at work.
 The moon lives in the darkest of places so she must be triple clear in her messages through the night.
-The moon brings of clarity of mind, heart and spirit – but there is a price if we are not careful.
-Being too swayed by the power of the moon can lead to erratic behavior or even pyschotic episodes.
+The moon brings clarity of mind, heart and spirit – but there is a price if we are not careful.
+Being too swayed by the power of the moon can lead to erratic behavior or even psychotic episodes.
 This is why the High Priestess is such a strong figure – because she not only heeds the message of the moon – she also harnesses its power.

-Scroll: Everybody wants to know what is written in the scroll the High Priestess craddles closely to her womb, but only she knows, and it’s not likely that she’ll give up the information.
+Scroll: Everybody wants to know what is written in the scroll the High Priestess cradles closely to her womb, but only she knows, and it’s not likely that she’ll give up the information.
 The fact is the scroll contains information that she protects.
-It contains knowedge of esoteric, occult, philosphical revelations that if placed in the hands of one who has no understanding or respect for what he/she is holding – tremendous damage would be done.
+It contains the knowledge of esoteric, occult, philosophical revelations that if placed in the hands of one who has no understanding or respect for what he/she is holding – tremendous damage would be done.
 This is why she holds it so close to her – she knows that knowledge is both a killer and a savior.
 There are some theories that the scroll is the Akashic records which contain the records of all-that-has-ever-been for every soul in existence.
-Whatever the actual contents, be sure that the Priestess is forever on guard – keeping the secrets in tact until our minds are ripe for the opportunity to receive the knowledge she commands.
+Whatever the actual contents, be sure that the Priestess is forever on guard – keeping the secrets intact until our minds are ripe for the opportunity to receive the knowledge she commands.

 Many deck renditions depict two columns at either side of the High Priestess.
 On her right is a black column with the letter “B” imprinted on it.
 On her left a white column with the letter “J” imprinted.
-These represent the pillars that stand at entrance of Solomon’s temple in Jerusalem.
+These represent the pillars that stand at the entrance of Solomon’s temple in Jerusalem.
 The words are Hebrew: Boaz means “in strength” and Jachin means “he establishes.”
 These pillars are symbolic of the balance and reverence of higher power the High Priestess represents.